RobinRadic/laraval/README.md

 >
 ```

-Or simply padding the complete validation rules as json_encoded object to your view and dropping it onto your form:
+Or simply passing the complete validation rules as json_encoded object to your view and dropping it onto your form:

 **Controller/route handler**
 ```php